This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 In HTTP Server for i5/OS, a function that automatically creates reports (host name or Internet Protocol (IP) address, method, return code, and URL information) about visits to your website.

 web administrative client

 A web client that is used to perform administrative actions such as adding, viewing, updating, and deleting users, groups, applications, application groups, folders, printers, and storage sets.

-An application that is accessible by a web browser and that provides some function beyond static display of information, for instance by allowing the user to query a database.
+- An application that is accessible by a web browser and that provides some function beyond static display of information, for instance by allowing the user to query a database.
 Common components of a web application include HTML pages, JSP pages, and servlets.
+See also app.

 web application bridge

 A virtual web application that passes request data, including selected HTTP headers, cookies, and POST data, to the content provider.
 The web application bridge sends the response data back to the requester, including selected HTTP headers, cookies, and POST data.
 See also bridge.

 The execution time object generated when a user accesses a WebApp.
 Once a WebApp has been regenerated and accessed by the user, a web application instance is created.
 It maintains its state for as long as is needed by the web application.

 A compressed file format, defined by the Java EE standard, for storing all the resources required to install and run a web application in a single file.
 See also enterprise archive, Java archive.